 Source: Heimdal Security

 All this data is more than scary.
 Intelligence shows that usage of Java, Acrobat Reader and Adobe Flash Player is very common on business computers and has been for a while.
 The good news is that Flash usage has dropped significantly, mainly because HTML 5 replaced the need for having it installed, but also because Flash was a preferred attack vector in 2015.
 Meanwhile, the widespread usage of software is most likely linked to the fact that we consume more and more data on the computer, and that we access a broader variety of software to do so.

 Most likely, your private computer system is not much different from a standard business computer, therefore consumers, as well as companies, should be very aware there is a crucial risk here.

 We now know 4 key facts which should have your full attention, since they put you or your corporate data at risk:

 - The top 4 pieces of vulnerable 3rd party software is and has always been vulnerable to attacks

 - Vulnerabilities are severe and there is a high number of them!

 - Most computer systems actually use a minimum of 3 top vulnerable software presented here

-- Hackers commonly exploit and develop attack vectors for these vulnerabilities
+- Cyber criminals commonly exploit and develop attack vectors for these vulnerabilities

 Knowing all this, you may think that manufacturers keep us safe by quickly fixing these problems for their users and customers.
 Well, our analysis indicates that is not the case.